A small vehicle journey

 card-1

-The cards show the user all the information they need to be able to choose their ideal vehicle and enjoy a satisfactory experience.
+The cards contained all the information users needed to choose their ideal vehicle and enjoy a satisfactory experience.

 1. Image of the vehicle with its license plate or identifier.